web-infra-dev/midscene/apps/site/docs/en/model-provider.md

 # if you want to use proxy.
 Midscene uses `socks-proxy-agent` under the hood.
 export MIDSCENE_OPENAI_SOCKS_PROXY="socks5://127.0.0.1:1080"

+# if you want to specify the max tokens for the model
+export OPENAI_MAX_TOKENS=2048
 ```

 ## Using Azure OpenAI Service